snwomack/pinner/README.md

 # One Month Rails

-This is the pinning sample app for
+This is the pinner sample app for
 [*One Month Rails*](http://onemonthrails.com)

 by [Scooter Womack]